chnhaoran/chnhaoran.github.io/_posts/2023-2-26-cilium-datapath-deep-dive-basic-connectivity.md

 {:toc}

 # Overview
-With the rapid development of bpf/ebpf technology, Cilium is regarded as the most promising network solution in the Kubernetes ecosystem.
-Leveraging the flexible, efficient, and functionally/data-separate features of ebpf, Cilium is also officially supported in several public clouds.
+With the rapid development of BPF/eBPF technology, Cilium is regarded as the most promising network solution in the Kubernetes ecosystem.
+Leveraging the flexible, efficient, and functionally/data-separate features of BPF, Cilium is officially supported by several public clouds.

 Most traditional Kubernetes CNI plugins are based on Linux kernel networking solutions, such as Flannel based on tunneling (with backend options like vxlan and user-space UDP processes), and Calico based on routing (L2 networks or BGP).
 When using these CNI plugins, we can easily determine the actual path of packets and how they are forwarded using kernel-provided toolsets such as iproute2/tcpdump.
 However, when using Cilium, it is often difficult to capture packets and obtain any statistical information, leaving one perplexed.

 This article attempts to summarize Cilium's packet processing logic through analysis of existing tools and source code.

 # Backgroud
-## Important bpf hook points
+## Important BPF hook points
-- XDP: the earliest processing point for data packets received by the driver of a network device, even before skb created.
+- XDP: the earliest processing point for data packets received by the driver of a network device, even before the skb struct created.
 XDP has three modes: native, offload, and generic.
 When the network card does not support offload, it is best to use the native mode supported by a high version of the kernel.
 When the native mode is not supported, the generic mode can be used as a simulation.
 XDP is suitable for DDoS protection, firewall, and other functions.

-Take igb driver source code as example，we can see the processing point of XDP。
+Take linux igb driver source code as example, we can see where XDP works.

 ```c++
 // linux source code: igb_main.c